 |Obligatory — once a year to KRS (National Court Register)

 |Stockholders hold no liability for JSC company debts

 Stock capital of Polish Joint Stock Company

-Minimum stock capital of Polish Joint-stock Company is 50.000 PLN (approx. 12.500 EUR).
-The stock capital has to be covered by contributions, which can be made in money or transferring ownership of the property (movable or immovable).
-Contribution cannot be made in the form of services towards the company.
+Minimum stock capital of Polish Joint-stock Company is 100.000 PLN (approx. 24.000 EUR).
+The stock capital has to be covered by contributions, which can be monetary (made in money) or in-kind [transferring ownership of the property (movable or immovable)].
+Contribution cannot be provided in the form of services towards the JSC company.

 Representation of Polish Joint Stock Company

-Polish Joint Stock Company is represented by a the Board Directors.
+Polish Joint Stock Company is represented by a the Members of the Management Board.
 The Board shall consist at least of one person.
-Rules of representation can be freely formed in the Articles of Association of the Company.
+There is no limit as to number of Directors in the Management Board of JSC.
+The Directors cannot be appointed for the term longer than 5 years.
+Rules of representation can be freely formed in the Statute of the JSC Company.
 A company may be also represented by regular proxy (pełnomocnik) or a registered proxy (prokurent).